itpp-labs/odoo-development/docs/qa/python/test-enable.rst

 js tests
 ========

-To run odoo with phantomjs tests you additionally you need:
+To run tests with phantomjs tests you also need:

 * `Install phantomjs <http://phantomjs.org/download.html>`_ or use dockers (see below)
 * use ``--db-filter=.*``